silastittes/rdmc/README.md

 # dmc
-## Distinguishing among modes of convergent adaptation using population genomic data -- R package
+## R package for Distinguishing among modes of convergent adaptation using population genomic data.

 NOTE: This package is a work in progress, especially the documentation.
 All effort will be made to keep updates backwards compatible, but there are no guarantees.

 This is the source code page for an R package implementing methods presented in Lee and Coop (2017).
 [See this page for Kristin Lee's original code and exentions](https://github.com/kristinmlee/dmc/)

 There are only minimal changes to the original code, and no changes were made to the mathematical underpinnings.
-Assume mistakes are caused by me and not Lee and Coop, and please do report issues to this page.
+Assume mistakes are caused by Silas Tittes and not by Kristin Lee or Graham Coop, and please do report issues to this page.

 The code below is a reimplementation of [Kristin Lee's original DMC example.](https://github.com/kristinmlee/dmc/blob/master/dmc_example.md).

-If this package is used, please cite Lee and Coop (2017), and share the link this page (maybe?).
+If this package is used, *please* cite Lee and Coop (2017), and share a link this page (you know, if you feel like it).

-## Demo
+## Usage

 ```